Hormones are your body’s messengers. They control a wealth of biological processes – including reproduction.

 However, hormonal imbalance is often triggered by a malfunction in the hormone-producing centres, including the pituitary gland or the thyroid.
 These can also have an indirect influence on female fertility.
 This could be through:

 Impaired egg maturation

 Insufficient production of corpus luteum (yellow body)/progesterone

-Being seriously under- or overweight, major changes in weight, stress, medication and – in rare cases – tumours can also upset the hormonal balance.
+Being seriously under- or overweight as well as large changes in weight, stress, medication and – in rare cases – tumours, can also upset the hormonal balance.

-Pituitary gland dysfunction/GnRH dysfunction: The pituitary gland (hypophysis) controls the production of the female sex hormones FSH and LH.
-If the pituitary gland or production of the messenger GnRH in the hypothalamus is impaired, this can affect egg maturation.
+Pituitary gland dysfunction/GnRH dysfunction: The pituitary gland (hypophysis) is what controls the production of the female sex hormones follicle-stimulating hormone (FSH) and luteinizing hormone (LH).
+If there is an impairment in the pituitary gland or the messenger GnRH in the hypothalamus is impaired, egg maturation may be affected.

-Elevated prolactin: The hormone prolactin is actually secreted during the lactation period and inhibits the production of FSH and LH so that ovulation will only rarely take place.
-If there is increased production of prolactin in women who are not currently breastfeeding, this is triggered by dysfunction of the pituitary gland.
+Elevated prolactin: The hormone prolactin is secreted during lactation (breastfeeding).
+It stops the production of FSH and LH, so ovulation during breastfeeding is rare.
+A dysfunction of the pituitary gland can cause increased production of prolactin in women who are not currently breastfeeding.

-Hypothyroidism: If the thyroid produces too little iodine-containing thyroid hormone, this causes the hypothalamus to increase secretion of the thyroid-stimulating hormone TSH.
-TSH also stimulates the production of prolactin, and the elevated prolactin levels can lead to a failure to ovulate.
+Hypothyroidism: If the thyroid produces too little iodine-containing thyroid hormone, then thyroid-stimulating hormone (TSH) is increasingly secreted.
+TSH also stimulates the production of prolactin, and elevated prolactin levels can lead to a lack of ovulation.

-As a rule, specific hormonal problems can be established through blood analysis.
-However, please bear in mind that the causes for a failure to become pregnant are very complex – quite often, there are several different reasons.
-Our doctors align the diagnosis and subsequent treatment methods to your individual case, thereby giving you the best possible chances of a successful pregnancy.
+Specific hormonal problems can be established through blood analysis, however conception is a complicated process.
+Our doctors align the diagnosis and subsequent treatment methods to your individual case, giving you the best possible chances of a successful pregnancy.